grafana/loki/docs/sources/architecture/_index.md

 ---
 # Loki's Architecture

-This document will expand on the information detailed in the [Loki Overview](../overview/).

-## Multi Tenancy
+## Multi-tenancy

-All data - both in memory and in long-term storage - is partitioned by a tenant ID, pulled from the `X-Scope-OrgID` HTTP header in the request when Loki is running in multi-tenant mode.
+All data, both in memory and in long-term storage, may be partitioned by a tenant ID, pulled from the `X-Scope-OrgID` HTTP header in the request when Loki is running in multi-tenant mode.
 When Loki is **not** in multi-tenant mode, the header is ignored and the tenant ID is set to "fake", which will appear in the index and in stored chunks.

-## Modes of Operation
+## Modes of operation

 ![modes_diagram](modes_of_operation.png)

-Loki has a set of components (defined below in [Components](#components)) which are internally referred to as modules.
+Loki has a set of [components](#components), which are internally referred to as modules.
 Each component spawns a gRPC server for internal traffic and an HTTP/1 server for external API requests.
 All components come with an HTTP/1 server, but most only expose readiness, health, and metrics endpoints.

-Which component Loki runs is determined by either the `-target` flag at the command line or the `target: <string>` section in Loki's config file.
-When the value of `target` is `all`, Loki will run all of its components in a single process.
-This is referred to as "single process", "single binary", or monolithic mode.
-Monolithic mode is the default deployment of Loki when Loki is installed using Helm.

-When `target` is _not_ set to `all` (i.e., it is set to `querier`, `ingester`, `query-frontend`, or `distributor`), then Loki is said to be running in "horizontally scalable", or microservices, mode.
+Loki can run as a single binary; all components are part of the same process.
+Or, Loki can run components as microservices.
+As microservices, the cluster is horizontally scalable.

+When invoked, the `-target` flag on the command line or the `target: <string>` configuration determines the components' mode: single binary or microservices.
+A `target` value of `all` runs Loki in single binary mode.
+A `target` value of one of the components invokes that component as its own microservice.

-Each component of Loki, such as the ingesters and distributors, communicate with one another over gRPC using the gRPC listen port defined in the Loki config.
+Each component of Loki, such as the ingesters and distributors, communicate with one another over gRPC using the gRPC listen port defined in the Loki configuration.
-When running components in monolithic mode, this is still true: each component, although running in the same process, will connect to each other over the local network for inter-component communication.
+When running components as a single binary, this is still true: each component, although running in the same process, will connect to each other over the local network for inter-component communication.

-Single process mode is ideally suited for local development, small workloads, and for evaluation purposes.
-Monolithic mode can be scaled with multiple processes with the following limitations:
+The single process mode is ideally suited for local development, small workloads, and for evaluation purposes.
+The single binary mode can be scaled to multiple processes with the following limitations:

-1. Local index and local storage cannot currently be used when running monolithic mode with more than one replica, as each replica must be able to access the same storage backend, and local storage is not safe for concurrent access.
+1. Local index and local storage cannot currently be used with more than one replica, as each replica must be able to access the same storage backend, and local storage is not safe for concurrent access.
 1. Individual components cannot be scaled independently, so it is not possible